 Suing a company in bankruptcy isn't much different from any other suit, other than the bankruptcy adds a layer of court supervision at the beginning and the end of the case.
 However, you'll need to be aware of rules that will affect how you litigate the matter.
 If you don't follow the requirements, you could lose your right to prosecute the action, or worse yet, the court could hold you in contempt of court.

-If your civil lawsuit is in progress when the company you're suing (the defendant) files a bankruptcy case, the case will come to a stop.
+If your civil lawsuit is in progress when the company you're suing (the defendant) files a bankruptcy case, the civil case will come to a stop.
 The automatic stay—a court order (injunction) that prohibits a creditor from collecting its debt while the company is in bankruptcy—is effective at the moment the company files for bankruptcy.

-To continue the lawsuit, you'll have to file a motion asking the bankruptcy court to lift the automatic stay (and you'll need a good reason to get a judge to lift the stay.
-Continuing with the civil case without bankruptcy court permission could lead to a loss of your right to a recovery, being held in contempt of court, being charged a hefty fine, and possibly being ordered to pay damages (compensatory money) to the debtor.
+To continue the lawsuit, you'll have to file a motion asking the bankruptcy court to lift (remove) the automatic stay.
+But you'll need a good reason to get a judge to lift the stay.
+Continuing with the civil case without bankruptcy court permission could lead to:

-Just because you initially filed your case against the company in state court, doesn't mean that it will stay there.
-After the debtor (the person or entity that filed the bankruptcy case) files the bankruptcy case the bankruptcy court can order the state case moved to federal bankruptcy court (if you or someone else requests doing so by filing a motion).
+Most civil lawsuits happen in state court, whereas bankruptcy cases are in federal court.
+That you initially filed a case against a company in state court doesn't mean that it will stay there.
+After the debtor (the person or entity that filed the bankruptcy case) files the bankruptcy case the bankruptcy court can order the state civil case moved to the federal bankruptcy court.

 However, that isn't always the case.
-If the matter is close to trial, or actually in the process of being tried, the bankruptcy court will likely allow the litigation to continue in the state court.
-Courts tend to take that approach primarily because it would be too costly to require the litigants to start over.
+If the matter is close to trial, or actually in the process of being tried, the bankruptcy court will likely lift the automatic stay, allowing the litigation to continue in the state court.
+Courts tend to take that approach primarily because it would be too costly to require parties to start over.

 A company that files Chapter 7 bankruptcy is shutting down and using bankruptcy as an orderly way to dispose of assets and wrap up its affairs.
 As with any Chapter 7 case, a bankruptcy trustee will administer the case by gathering the assets, liquidating them, and using the proceeds to pay creditor claims.